gp9938/HowTos/How To Install Fedora Silverblue on Hyper-V.md

+How To Install Fedora Silverblue on Hyper-V
+=
 # Overview
 Fedora Silverblue is only available to install via a Hybrid ISO image which is not bootable by Hyper-V or VirtualBox.
 Hybrid ISOs are designed to be burned onto USB drives for subsequent booting.
 The solution is user Rufus to burn a virtual hard disk (VHD or VHDX) with the Silverblue ISO and then make that the boot disk of a new Hyper-V VM.
 The Hyper-V VM is also created with a secondary blank virtual disk.